-We have identified material weaknesses in our internal control over financial reporting as of December 31, 2023.
+We are obligated to develop and maintain proper and effective internal control over financial reporting.
 If we fail to develop and maintain an effective system of disclosure controls and internal control over financial reporting, our ability to produce timely and accurate financial statements or comply with applicable laws and regulations could be impaired.
+In addition, the presence of a material weakness increases the risk of material misstatement of the consolidated financial statements.